M17-Project/M17_spec/pages/02.part-1/05.application-layer/docs.md

 Encryption type = $00_2$

-When no encryption is used, the 14-byte (112-bit) META field of the LSF and corresponding LICH of the stream can be used for transmitting relatively small ammounts of extended data without affecting the bandwidth available for the audio.
+When no encryption is used, the 14-byte (112-bit) META field of the LSF and corresponding LICH of the stream can be used for transmitting relatively small amounts of extended data without affecting the bandwidth available for the audio.
 The full 14 bytes of META extended data is potentially decodable every six stream frames, at a 240 ms update rate.
 The extended data is transmitted in a simple round robin manner, with the only exception being GPS data which should be transmitted as soon as possible after the GPS data is received from its source.

 The "Encryption SubType" bits in the Stream Type field indicate what extended data is stored in the META field.